brunodifranco/project-insuricare-ranking/README.md

 <i>K here is either equal to 20,000 or 40,000, given our business problem. </i>

-<p align="justify"> The <b>Light GBM Classifier</b> model will be chosen for hyperparameter tuning, since it's by far the fastest algorithm to train and tune, whilst the results were similar to CatBoost and AdaBoost. </p>
+<p align="justify"> The <b>Light GBM Classifier</b> model will be chosen for hyperparameter tuning, since it's by far the fastest algorithm to train and tune, with similar results to CatBoost and AdaBoost. </p>

 LGBM speed in comparison to other ensemble algorithms trained in this dataset:
 - 4.7 times faster than CatBoost